bhartiy/learnsellacious/pages/02.installuninstall/03.installation/docs.md

 9. Login to your Sellacious panel by using your Joomla credentials, Sellacious is ready to use.
 ![](sellacious.jpg)

+### Install by upload:
-**Install by upload:** follow thsese steps when installing by upload
+Follow thsese steps when installing by upload

 1. First of all, go to the Joomla administration panel of your website.
 2. Go to Extensions and click on Manage -> Install option from the dropped down menu.